WebOrigami/docs/src/content/language/index.md

 - The [ori command-line tool](/cli/) to evaluate command-line arguments.
 This gives you considerable expressive power to invoke JavaScript utilities from the command line to, for example, traverse and manipulate files and other types of data.
 - The Graph Origami [framework](/framework/) `.graph` files that define virtual folders and files.
-- Graph Origami [templates](/framework/) to add dynamic content inside boilerplate text like HTML.
+- Graph Origami [templates](/framework/templates.html) to add dynamic content inside boilerplate text like HTML.
-- Document front matter in YAML via a custom `!ori` tag.
+- [Dynamic front matter in YAML](yaml.html) via a custom `!ori` tag.